 There is a particular danger with a war that God commands.
 What if God should lose?
 That is unthinkable to the evangelicals.
 They cannot accept the idea of second-guessing God, and he was the one who led them into war.
-Thus, in 2006, when two thirds of the American people told pollsters that the war in Iraq was a mistake, the third of those still standing behind it were mainly evangelicals (who make up about one third of the population).
+Thus, in 2006, when two thirds of the American people told pollsters that the war in Iraq was a mistake, the third of those still standing behind it were mainly garage door service boca raton (who make up about one third of the population).
 It was a faith-based certitude.

 I was looking for the verification of a quotation from Billy Graham (evidently it was in a David Frost interview in 1997) where he says, “We’re not a Christian Country.
 We’ve never been a Christian Country.
 We’re a secular Country, by our constitution.
 In which Christians live and which many Christians have a voice.
 But we’re not a Christian Country.”
 (Originally saw the quote over at Andrew Sullivan.)

 And in looking, I ran across various mentions of Billy Graham and how his articulation of his faith has evolved over the last 10 years or so.
 Among them I found the page linked below, and its ensuing comments, where a certain Rev Josh Buice derides Graham for not having frozen his faith in amber at the age of 20 and kept it there until death.
 (I wonder which servant Buice would praise in Jesus’ parable of the talents, since Jesus didn’t seem to have much truck with the servant who buried the sum entrusted to him in the earth so as to avoid all risk…)